kartonfarkas/api_docs/source/suite/contacts/updating_a_contact.rst

 Updating a Contact
 ==================

-Updates a contact/recipient, identified by an external ID.
+Updates a contact identified by an external ID.

 Endpoint
 --------